-The first time I saw the vast villages stretching along the Mauerweg and S-Bahn lines, I wondered if people actually lived in the tiny but charming little houses.
+The first time I saw the vast villages stretching along the mauerweg (Berlin Wall path) in Berlin, I wondered if people actually lived in the tiny houses.
 Are these German slums?
 No, no. Not by a long shot.
 Germans don't live on these plots (most of the time), but the garden colonies, called Schrebergärten or Kleingärten, appear across the country and are an integral part of German culture.

-Located on the outskirts and odd areas of every city, these garden societies are unavoidable.
-Along with the many public parks, Kleingärten are a private sphere in which to step off the pavement and back into nature.
+Located on the outskirts and along public transport lines, these garden societies are eye-catching and head-scratching for many visitors.
+Along with the many public parks, kleingärten are a private sphere in which to step off the pavement and back into nature.
 Learn the history of German Garden Houses and what role they play in the culture today.

 History of German Garden Houses

-As people moved from the German countryside to city scapes in the 19th century, they weren't quite ready to leave their green pastures.
-Conditions in the cities were poor, with cramped dirty spaces, disease and serious malnutrition.
+As people moved from the German country to city in the 19th century, they weren't quite ready to leave their green pastures.
+Conditions in the cities were poor, with cramped dirty spaces, disease, and serious malnutrition.
 Nutrient-rich foods like fresh fruits and vegetables were in scarce supply.

 Kleingärten arose to address that problem.
 Garden plots allowed families to grow their own food, children to enjoy a larger outdoor space and connect with the world outside their four walls.
 A phenomenon among the lower-classes, these areas were called "gardens of the poor".

-There are now over one million allotment gardens in Germany.
+In 1983 the bundeskleingartengesetz (Federal Small Garden Law) was passed which offered regulations.
+There are now over 1.5 million allotment gardens in Germany.
 Berlin has the most with an estimated 67,000 gardens.
-It is a ridiculously green city.
-Hamburg is next with 35,000, then Leipzig with 32,000, Dresden with 23,000, Hanover 20,000, Bremen 16,000, etc. The largest Kleingartenverein lies in Ulm and weighs in at 53.1 hectares.
+Hamburg is next with 35,000, then Leipzig with 32,000, Dresden with 23,000, Hanover 20,000, Bremen 16,000, etc. The largest kleingartenverein lies in Ulm and weighs in at 53.1 hectares.
 The smallest is in Kamenz with just 5 lots.

 How to Get a German Garden House

 However, getting membership might still be tricky.
-Though the Federal Small Garden Law regulates certain aspects of the use of small gardens, the rule that the next person on a waiting list is more of a tradition.
 There have been recent allegations of discrimination when a colony refused membership to Turkish families.
 Each colony and its committee is king to its little fiefdom and may choose who they do - and don't - admit.

-And once you do get a space, be prepared for rules.
-This is Germany - there are rules, rules and more rules about what is allowed to plant, how you should tend it and how often are regulated.
+And once you have a space, it is far from bohemian.
+Be prepared for rules on what is allowed to plant, how you should tend it, watering, garbage, and chore schedules, and more.
 Tree size, house style, renovations and children's toys also may be regulated.

 How much does a German Garden House Cost?

-The level of rent should correlate with the city size.
-A garden space in bigger cities results in higher leases.
+The level of rent should correlate with the city size and how central it is.
+Plots where there is pricier real estate are understandable more expensive.
 Also consider the cost of utilities that are highly dependent on your facilities.
 Have an indoor bathroom, electricity, kitchen or water feature?
 Your utilities are going to cost more.
 Expect to pay between 250 to 300 euro for these services plus insurance and local taxes.

 That is a lot of numbers!
 The bottom line is that a small garden house in Germany costs around 373 euros a year or just about one euro per day.
-In short - a garden house could be yours for the low, low price of
+A steal if spending in the garden is your happy place.